DurandBastien/Search-Engine-LATimes/README.md

   - Posting List: HashMap(key = docID, value = score(word, docID))
   - Loop through files and update global HashMap using number of word occurence in document as score
 - Search algorithm
-  - naive algorithm to be able to test the project
+  - naive algorithm to be able to test the project :
+    - we go through all the Posting List associated with the keywords in the query.
+    - Then we compute the score of each document by adding the value of a document in every Posting List.
 - Making queries
     - simple shell which takes a search algorithm and performs user's queries with it
     - print the 10 best results as a list of doc ID
     - then print the content of the document corresponding to the chosen doc ID

 ## Second iteration

 - Tokenization (using nltk)